fabien0102/openapi-codegen/README.md

 You should have a bunch of types / components ready to be used.

-Note: The generated `{namespace}Fetcher.ts` assume a global `fetch` and the `qs` package, this is just a suggestion, you can do what ever you want on this file as soon as the types are compliant.
+Note: The generated `{namespace}Fetcher.ts` assume a global `fetch`, if you want to use this in a nodejs environment, please update this file (this is just a template)

 ## Philosophy